-In aforementioned scenario, the nodes in sub-cluster 1 and sub-cluster 2 are such that sub-cluster 1 is fully connected with itself and fully disconnected with sub-cluster 2, and vice versa.
+In the aforementioned scenario, the nodes in sub-cluster 1 and sub-cluster 2 are such that sub-cluster 1 is fully connected with itself and fully disconnected from sub-cluster 2, and vice versa.

-The following figure illustrates partial connectivity in progress.
+The following figure illustrates the partial connectivity in progress.

-The following figure displays partial connectivity of a cluster in its final state.
+The following figure displays the partial connectivity of a cluster in its final state.

-Every cluster operation has a Timeout value, which is 60 seconds by default and is configurable in NCache Web Manager.
+Every cluster operation has a Timeout value, which is 60 seconds by default and is configurable in the NCache Management Center.
 Every cluster has Connection Retries (default value 2) and Retry Interval (default value 2).
-Both of these values are also configurable in NCache Web Manager.
+Both of these values are also configurable in the NCache Management Center.

 Whenever a node connection is broken from a cluster, the prevailing coordinator node tries to re-establish the connection first.
-If the retry results in a successful connection and no timeout occurs, the cluster turns to normal, fully connected state.
-However, if the connection could not be re-established for some reason, then all the nodes of cluster form multiple sub-clusters resulting in partial connectivity.
+If the retry results in a successful connection and no timeout occurs, the cluster turns to a normal, fully connected state.
+However, if the connection cannot be re-established for some reason, then all the nodes of the cluster form multiple sub-clusters resulting in partial connectivity.

 New Node Joining

 In case of partial connectivity, as the cluster is in an unstable environment, the client applications may incur abrupt and uncertain behaviors.
-If a client machine is connected to both sub-clusters, then some of the clients may connect to sub-cluster 1 and others to to sub-cluster 2.
-There might be a possibility that network connectivity is such that all clients connect to one sub cluster only.
-There will be no data consistency in cluster as well.
+If a client machine is connected to both sub-clusters, then some of the clients may connect to sub-cluster 1 and others to sub-cluster 2.
+There might be a possibility that network connectivity is such that all clients connect to one sub-cluster only.
+There will be no data consistency in the cluster as well.